Here’s the Twitter friendly version of the ketogenic diet for beginners.

 - You’ll never be hungry.

 Initially, you may lose some muscle and strength but this usually because of your glycogen stores being depleted.
 Often, what happens is your muscles flatten or smooth out because of the loss of glycogen n them.
 Remember, stored glycogen holds onto the water – so when that is getting depleted on a ketogenic diet you’ll be losing water weight.
 A lot of that water is inside of your muscle.
 You may not actually be losing muscle but instead losing water which is making the muscle look smaller, smoother, or less dense.

 The depleted glycogen stores along with the loss of electrolytes can also affect your strength.
 But as your body gets used to using ketones for energy and you hydrate properly you should be back to normal in no time.

 It’s often promoted that you’ll never be hungry on the ketogenic diet.
 Well, that’s sorta kinda may be true.
 It’s not so much the ketogenic diet that’s helping with appetite but instead that you’re eliminating processed carbs and sugars from your diet.
-Which have been shown to affect blood sugar, insulin, and a host of other things in the body that can affect hunger?
+Which has been shown to affect blood sugar, insulin, and a host of other things in the body that can affect hunger?
 You’ll also be eating more healthy fats, protein, and veggies which are naturally satiating

 SHOULD I EXERCISE WHILE DOING KETOSIS?

 As your body adapts to the lower carbohydrates in your diet you may feel fatigued, loss of strength, and endurance.
 However, keep exercising.
 It will help to deplete carbohydrate stores and get you into ketosis quicker.

 If you need to you can cut back on the amount of training you’re doing by reducing sets, reps, weight, or total training time.
 You can also cut back on the intensity.
 Long walks are excellent during this time.